stub22/gravax/gravax_web/axLam_docs/axLamTypes.md

     * These floating point types are included as a compromise between convenience and correctness.
     * BigDecimal or Spire types are preferable when correctness matters
   * [Spire](https://typelevel.org/spire/#number-types) numeric types
+    * Edge case : allowing for implicits
+    * The rest of Typelevel Pure (Cats) comes in in Axlam-Core/Func

-### Properties of AxLam Core values
+### Properties of AxLam Core/Data value universe
   * Composable
+    * Algebra of type construction follows modern contours of elementary finite category theory and constructive type theory.
+    * See references on type universes, sum and product types.
+  * Finite extent when fully instantiated
     * Serializable to/from JSON, with known issues re: numbers, verbosity.
-  * 'Pure' when compliant, aside from RAM/heap consumption
-  * Finite extent (i.e. heap usage) when fully instantiated
-  * Partly verifiable (as being "AxLam-Core-compliant") at compile time, and partly at runtime.
+    * Mappable into off-heap storage
-  * Reliable behavior (except for numbers) across platforms.
+  * Expect reliable behavior (except for numbers) across platforms including Scala-JVM, Scala.js, Scala-Native
   * Small classloader footprint
   * .equals and .hashCode are mostly trivial, and provided by platform (except for equality on numbers)
+  * Generally (but not easily proven to be) pure when compliant, aside from RAM consumption, edgy number effects.
+  * Partly verifiable (as being "AxLam-Core-compliant") at compile time, and partly at runtime.

 ### Weaknesses
   * We cannot cleanly define a Scala inheritance hierarchy of all Core/Data types, without introducing wrappers.
+    * Interpreter code must often match against all subtypes of AnyRef.
   * Our algebra of parameterized types is not easy to categorize.
   * We are limited in ability to express dependent types or refinement types.
+  * No explicit proof capabilities.

-### Not included
+### Not included in AxLam-Core/Data
   * No throwables
-  * No functions
+  * No functions (but see next section on AxLam-Core/Func)
   * No references to Unit
   * No references to Nothing
   * No effects